Leadership in Medicine

 Q. Are there class restrictions or additional course benefits for LIM students?

 A. LIM students may take a 4th undergraduate course for free each term excluding summers, but these additional courses cannot count toward early graduation or time off.
-LIM students must be enrolled as full-time students (a minimum of three courses per trimester combined undergraduate and graduate courses ) for all 4 academic calendar years and 1 summer.
+LIM students must be enrolled as full-time students (a minimum of three courses per trimester combined undergraduate and graduate courses ) for all 4 academic calendar years.
 LIM students may only elect to take one undergraduate non-science, non-practicum course Pass/Fail over four years and it cannot be a required course or one that is in one of your declared ID major departments.
 The course must be approved by your advisor and indicated in your course plan.

 A student in good standing may audit a course if the instructor gives permission.
 An audit is not recorded on the student’s permanent record.